bronzepickaxe/old-curta-puzzles/README.md

 - ✅ - [Puzzle17](https://www.curta.wtf/puzzle/17) by [hrkrshnn](https://twitter.com/_hrkrshnn)
 - ✅ - [Puzzle18](https://www.curta.wtf/puzzle/18) by [horsefacts](https://twitter.com/eth_call)

-If you manage to fix the ones that I couldn't get to work, feel free to submit a PR or DM me on Discord: `bronze_pickaxe`
+As you can see, some of the puzzles are not working at the moment.
+If you got them to work, feel free to submit a PR.

 # Old Curta Puzzles
 I decided to create a directory of old Curta puzzles because I want to play them, all other available options of playing the puzzles were not working for me.